Breathless Creator Kit and SRD

 BREATHLESS

 The first sign of the infection was the memory loss.
 Then, for some, the change.
 Those became the Breathless; ravenous dead who tore the world apart.
 One bite wakes the sickness inside, and soon you join their endless swarm.
-You are alongside strangers, with one thing left to do is: LOOT, SHOOT, SURVIVE.
+You are alongside strangers, what remains is to LOOT, SHOOT, SURVIVE.

-To create a character write their name, pronouns, and their prior occupation.
+When creating a character, players write their name, pronouns, and prior occupation.

 • Bash : wreck, move, force.